 So, whether you’re moving to a new place for the first time (and you wave goodbye to your parents’ home), you’re leaving the rental market for good, or your business is expanding and you’re relocating to a new office, there’s always the niggling question of how to move out without spending too much.

-At Simply Removals, we have to say that there isn’t a cheapest way to move houses, as circumstances vary from person to person.
+As one of the best moving companies in the UK, we have to say that there isn’t a cheapest way to move houses, as circumstances vary from person to person.
 But you can get an insight on how to save money here and there from our universal budget-moving tips below:

 Are you downsizing?
 Then, sell the bulky settee if you’re going to struggle to find a spot for it in your new home.
 Or do you really need to take all your old student papers with you now that it’s been 10 years since you left university?
 Instead, declutter your house so you don’t have to pack and pay for the transportation of junk and items you don’t really want to keep.
 You can check this post for some useful decluttering tips and tricks.